Core Cloud Native Platform Capabilities: Full Cycle Development

 Engineers generally worked in silos when using traditional software development methods.
-Data centres were built and maintained by operators.
-Architects designed structures, drew boxes and arrows, and managed the planning process.
+Data centers were built and maintained by operators.
+Architects designed structures drew boxes and arrows and managed the planning process.
 Developers typically coded and tested a large number of changes on locally running instances of their monolithic software.
 Quality assurance (QA) engineers tested and advanced the technology in a series of gated staging environments.
 The applications that passed quality assurance were For deployment and service, the information was provided on to operations.
-Following that, the operations team identified any faults or unusual behaviour and reported them to the developers.
+Following that, the operations team identified any faults or unusual behavior and reported them to the developers.

-The operations team has been able to ease platform provisioning and self-service framework implementations for the developers by embracing cloud technology such as Kubernetes based platforms.
-Product-focused production teams will now work separately due to the utilisation of microservices in cloud native product development.
+The operations team has been able to ease platform provisioning and self-service framework implementations for the developers by embracing cloud technology such as Kubernetes-based platforms.
+Product-focused production teams will now work separately due to the utilization of microservices in cloud-native product development.
 As a result, the cloud-native SDLC has a distinct look and feel.
 Developers perform just enough architectural planning ahead of time.
 Minor incremental changes are being made to a variety of services, some of which may be running locally and others remotely.
 Developers are now seeking to automate QA-style checking as part of the coding process.
 This straightforward method of creating a software application "Full-cycle Development of cloud-native" is a term that describes how to make a process run more smoothly and quickly.

 Capabilities of a Core Cloud Native Platform

 Edge Management: With successful edge management, developers should be able to self-serve new features.
-It should also allow for the centralised setup of sensible defaults like TLS compliance and DDoS rate-limiting, as well as the decentralised construction of various cross-functional traffic management standards like retries, authn/z, and circuit breaking.
+It should also allow for the centralized setup of sensible defaults like TLS compliance and DDoS rate-limiting, as well as the decentralized construction of various cross-functional traffic management standards like retries, authn/z, and circuit breaking.

-Observability: With this feature, developers and the platform team may immediately capture and analyse end-user and device input.
+Observability: With this feature, developers and the platform team may immediately capture and analyze end-user and device input.
 This allows product teams to iterate based on market demands and important metrics.